ohmyzsh/ohmyzsh/plugins/vscode/README.md

 ## Requirements

-This plugin requires to have a flavour of VS Code installed and it's executable available in PATH.
+This plugin requires to have a flavour of VS Code installed and its executable available in PATH.

 You can install either: